Home Learning with Summerland

 - Improve your fitness: over a 4 week period complete a run or walk of at least 40km or cycle 80km.
 Show a map of your route.
 Include a table that shows the dates you exercised and the distances you covered.

-- Learn to code using Scratch: See our Scratch challenge options here.
+- Learn to code using Scratch: Scratch Home Learning Challenges

 Children who complete home learning tasks will be challenged physically, academically and in the Arts.
 They will learn to give and serve others as part of being a positive member of the community.
 They’ll also have a lot of fun along the way!